TheRyanMonty/ServerManagement/README.md

 The purpose of this repo is, selfishly, to document the setup and configuration I have outside of my network as a reference point in the future.
 Unselfishly I hope putting this in a public space will help others who are attempting to do a similar setup (high level defined below) be able to do so in a way that's easier than my learning epxerience and to have as a reference point of a working configuration.

 ### Goals of the configuration:
-1. To update my hosting provider (google domains at the time of this writing) to update dns based on my non-static public IP so I can have internet facing services reachable by domain name.
-2. To ease server maintenance activities via automation
+1. To ease server maintenance activities via automation
-3. To monitor logs, kubernetes, web services, etc. and take action (notification, trigger automated healing, etc.) as needed.
+2. To monitor logs, kubernetes, web services, etc. and take action (notification, trigger automated healing, etc.) as needed.

 ### What's doing the work:
-- ddclient = Dynamic DNS update service
 - ansible = Server automation management toolset
 - zabbix = Server and service monitoring tool